camilogarciabotero/GeneFinder.jl/docs/src/iodocs.md

 Functionality:

-The package provides three distinct functions for writing files in different formats:
+The package provides four distinct functions for writing files in different formats:

 | Function          | Description                                            |
 |-------------------|--------------------------------------------------------|